After his arrest sparked the Tulsa Race Massacre, Dick Rowland disappeared

 He liked to call himself “Diamond Dick.”

 Dick Rowland, a tall teenager with velvet skin, wore a diamond ring as he shined shoes in downtown Tulsa.
-Rowland, 19, had recently dropped out of Booker T. Washington High School, where he was a star football player, because he was making so much money polishing the shoes of oil men in a city that billed itself as the “oil capital of the world.”
+Rowland, 19, had recently dropped out of Booker T. Washington High School, where he was a star football player, because he was making so much money polishing the shoes of oilmen in a city that billed itself as the “oil capital of the world.”

 On May 30, 1921, Rowland took a break from his shoe stand inside a pool hall and walked to the Drexel Building to use the only public restroom for Black people in segregated Tulsa.

-Rowland passed Renberg’s, a department store that occupied the first two floors of the Drexel Building, and stepped into a open wire-caged elevator operated by a 17-year-old White girl named Sarah Page.
+Rowland passed Renberg’s, a department store that occupied the first two floors of the Drexel Building, and stepped into an open wire-caged elevator operated by a 17-year-old White girl named Sarah Page.

 What happened next remains murky, according to historians and reports about one of the worst episodes of racial violence in U.S. history.
 Rowland may have accidentally stepped on Page’s foot, prompting her to shriek.
 Or tripped and bumped into her.